esl/MongooseIM/doc/rest-api/Metrics-backend.md

 ...
 ```

+If you'd like to learn more about metrics in MongooseIM, please visit [MongooseIM metrics](../operation-and-maintenance/Mongoose-metrics.md) page.

 ### Security notice

-An auth mechanism for the HTTP API has not yet been made available.
+An auth mechanism is available only for the new administration API.
 That's why we recommend to expose this API only using a private interface or a port hidden behind a firewall to limit the access to the API.
 The above configuration starts the API only on a loopback interface.

 ## Response format

-Currently the web-service responses are composed in a JSON format with a root element containing one or more attributes as response elements.
+The responses are composed in a JSON format with a root element containing one or more attributes as response elements.

 Example response: